Bleuje/dijkstra-image-seamer/README.md

 This is a console-like use of openFrameworks, it works on an image filename specified at the beginning of the code.

-The algorithm is explained the code file main.cpp.
+The algorithm is explained in the code file main.cpp.

 The algorithm was used in one of my first coding projects in 2012.